 Kraft Heinz (KHC) Gains But Lags Market: What You Should Know

-Heading into today, shares of the maker of Oscar Mayer meats, Jell-O pudding and Velveeta cheese had gained 2.89% over the past month, outpacing the Consumer Staples sector's loss of 5.25% and the S&P 500's loss of 2.45% in that time.
+Prior to today's trading, shares of the maker of Oscar Mayer meats, Jell-O pudding and Velveeta cheese had lost 4.54% over the past month.
+This has lagged the Consumer Staples sector's loss of 2.81% and the S&P 500's gain of 5.65% in that time.

-Investors will be hoping for strength from Kraft Heinz as it approaches its next earnings release.
+Wall Street will be looking for positivity from Kraft Heinz as it approaches its next earnings report date.
 In that report, analysts expect Kraft Heinz to post earnings of $0.52 per share.
 This would mark a year-over-year decline of 27.78%.
-Our most recent consensus estimate is calling for quarterly revenue of $5.74 billion, down 10.24% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $5.74 billion, down 10.24% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.64 per share and revenue of $24.89 billion.
-These totals would mark changes of -9.9% and -4.42%, respectively, from last year.
+KHC's full-year Zacks Consensus Estimates are calling for earnings of $2.64 per share and revenue of $24.89 billion.
+These results would represent year-over-year changes of -9.9% and -4.42%, respectively.

-Investors might also notice recent changes to analyst estimates for Kraft Heinz.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for Kraft Heinz.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 1.05% higher.
-Kraft Heinz is currently a Zacks Rank #3 (Hold).
+The Zacks Consensus EPS estimate has moved 0.29% higher within the past month.
+Kraft Heinz is holding a Zacks Rank of #3 (Hold) right now.

-In terms of valuation, Kraft Heinz is currently trading at a Forward P/E ratio of 14.29.
-Its industry sports an average Forward P/E of 19.3, so we one might conclude that Kraft Heinz is trading at a discount comparatively.
+Looking at its valuation, Kraft Heinz is holding a Forward P/E ratio of 14.51.
+This valuation marks a discount compared to its industry's average Forward P/E of 19.34.

-Meanwhile, KHC's PEG ratio is currently 2.86.
+Also, we should mention that KHC has a PEG ratio of 2.9.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Food - Miscellaneous industry currently had an average PEG ratio of 2.86 as of yesterday's close.
+Food - Miscellaneous stocks are, on average, holding a PEG ratio of 2.9 based on yesterday's closing prices.

 Click to get this free report